 Honors Combined B.S./D.M.D.
 Program

-If you are still in high school: please review this material carefully for your future, but do not apply until your freshman year at a participating college.
+If you are still in high school: please review this material carefully for your future, but do not apply until your freshman year at the University of Florida.

 The Honors Combined B.S./D.M.D.
 Program saves one year of school for outstanding college freshmen who know they are interested in becoming dentists.
 Students accepted in this program complete a B.S. degree and a D.M.D. degree in 7 years, instead of 8 years.

 During the first three years of this program, students enroll in a carefully sequenced series of courses to meet both their undergraduate university’s baccalaureate degree requirements and the College of Dentistry’s admissions requirements.
-A limited number of majors are available at the University of Florida: you can choose either Microbiology or Nutrition.
+Students who are admitted into this program will choose to major in either Microbiology or Nutrition.